 The Iron Fist Legacy

 There have been many bearers of the name Iron Fist throughout history.
-Danny Rand is believed to be Iron Fist number 66.
+Danny Rand is believed to be the 66th Iron Fist.

-Some other Iron Fists are Quan Yaozu, Li Park, Bei Ming-Tian, Wu Ao-Shi, Bei Bang-Wen, Kwai Jun-Fan, Fongji and Orson Randall, who was Danny's immediate predecessor as Iron Fist and Wah Sing-Rand who is the Iron Fist of 3099 and a descendent of Danny.
+Other past Iron Fists have included Quan Yaozu, Li Park, Bei Ming-Tian, Wu Ao-Shi, Bei Bang-Wen, Kwai Jun-Fan, Fongji, and Orson Randall who was Danny's immediate predecessor as Iron Fist and Wah Sing-Rand who is the Iron Fist of 3099 and a descendent of Danny.

 Origin - Daniel Rand-K'ai, Iron Fist Number Sixty-Six